maccman/supermodel-js/README.markdown

-SuperModel written in JavaScript.
-Basically a simple version of ActiveModel.
+SuperModel written in JavaScript; essentially a simple version of ActiveModel in JavaScript.

 See [http://github.com/maccman/supermodel](http://github.com/maccman/supermodel)